Table of Contents

 This type of vocational course is for people who are fluent in two or more languages.
 This usually means you will need to be a native speaker of one language or have an undergraduate degree.
 Many companies and even government agencies hire translators, interpreters, foreign language teachers, and local staff in a foreign country.
 This can be a useful upskilling course to broaden your employment options.

-There are hundreds if not thousands of vocational training programs available.
-They range from Medical Lab Technician and Nutrition Diplomas to Tourism Management and Office Assistant.
+There are hundreds, if not thousands, of vocational training programs available.
+They range from Medical Lab Technician and Nutrition Diplomas to Tourism Management and Office assistants.
 You can choose the course as per your goals and interests.